kobbikobb/git-team-queries/README.md

 Add a extra enter in the end of each of those config files

 This is work in progress, I might change this a lot

+## Running the scirpt:
+One argument is needed, since:
+./query-team 2019-06-17